 Pick-up Artist Instructor

 "PUA," or "pick up artist" training is sometimes sought after by men who have difficulty meeting women.
-A "PUA boot camp" can cost thousands of dollars, and versions are held in locations all over the world.
+A "PUA boot camp" can be expensive, and versions are held in locations all over the world.
 The most prominent PUA instructor is James Matador, whose "Mystery Method" of attracting women was made famous by his reality television show on VH1.

 Professional Ethical Hacker